Habitat: Gallery (riverine or riparian) forest

 Fruits and seeds

-The blue quandong fruit, often called the native or desert peach, is a staple in the traditional Aboriginal diet.
+The blue quandong fruit, often referred to as the native or desert peach, is a staple in the traditional Aboriginal diet.
 It boasts a higher vitamin C content than oranges.

 Fun Fact: The woody stones, characterised by their deeply pitted surfaces, are occasionally used for decorative purposes.